Bryce-Summers/IDM_Media_Law_Discussion_GroupF16/README.md

 # IDM_Media_Law_Discussion_GroupF16
-A repository  dedicated to collaborative learning between the IDM Fall 2016 students taking Media Law
+A repository  dedicated to collaborative learning between the IDM Fall 2016 students taking Media Law.
+This initiative was created by Bryce Summers and is in no way sanctioned, endorsed, or affiliated with the official course.

 # Website
 [Website URL](https://bryce-summers.github.io/IDM_Media_Law_Discussion_GroupF16/)